rajprins/nettest/README.md

-# nettest
+# Nettest

 Config-based network connectivity tester.
 Setup a YAML file describing targets you'd like to test connections to.
 This tool was created from the need to test a customer's network before arriving.
 For example, needing to test connectivity to various locations before delivering trainings or workshops.

 ## Quick start

-* Download the nettest compressed archive for [MacOS](https://github.com/rajprins/nettest/releases/download/v1.0/nettest-macos.tar.gz), [Linux](https://github.com/rajprins/nettest/releases/download/v1.0/nettest-linux.tar.gz),
+* Download the Nettest compressed archive for [MacOS](https://github.com/rajprins/nettest/releases/download/v1.0/nettest-macos.tar.gz), [Linux](https://github.com/rajprins/nettest/releases/download/v1.0/nettest-linux.tar.gz),
 or [Windows](https://github.com/rajprins/nettest/releases/download/v1.0/nettest-windows.zip).

-* Unpack the archive, which contains the nettest binary and a pre-configured config file.
+* Unpack the archive, which contains the Nettest binary and a pre-configured config file.

   ```
   $ tar zxvf nettest-${PLATFORM}.tar.gz